fnando/dispatcher-js/README.md

 };
 ```

-To trigger this info, you'll need to pass the route like the following:
+To manually trigger this route, just call the `Dispatcher.run` function like the following:

 ```javascript
 Dispatcher.run(app, "site#index");